EnigmaCurry/blog.rymcg.tech/content/blog/linux/thinkpad-X13s.md

  * The T440s is usually quite silent, but the fan kicks on under load.
 The X13s has no fan, so it should stay completly silent.
  * Because of the fan in the T440s, it almost never gets hot.
 I wonder if the X13s will get hot under load?
-We'll see..
+We'll see.. (update: yes, it does get quite hot while compiling the kernel, using all cores; way hotter than you would want on your lap.)
  * I don't have any idea of the performance, but I also don't care, as I predominantly only use laptops for development on remote servers.
    Some benchmarks I've seen place this at 75% of the speed of an